huqianghui/spring-cloud/Exercise tutorial.md

 ### 3. Delete the server port and application name config in the config files.

 Because the below config files just have the server port configuration,so you can delete them, or just left blank.

 ./spring-cloud-example-step2/spring-config-server/src/main/resources/shared/account-service.yml

 ./spring-cloud-example-step2/spring-config-server/src/main/resources/shared/auth-service.yml

+In the below config file

+./spring-cloud-example-step2/spring-config-server/src/main/resources/shared/application.yml

-In the ./spring-cloud-example-step2/spring-config-server/src/main/resources/shared/application.yml config file, the eureka config should be removed.
+the eureka config should be removed.

-Config code as below:
+The config code as below:

 ```yaml
 logging: